IBM/aspera-cli/README.md

   Once executed, the access key `id` and `secret`, randomly generated by the Node API, is displayed.

+  > [!NOTE]
-  > **Note:** Once returned by the API, the secret will not be available anymore, so store this preciously.
+> Once returned by the API, the secret will not be available anymore, so store this preciously.
 ATS secrets can only be reset by asking IBM support.

 - Create the AoC node entity